iskhakovt/mixed-preprocessor/README.md

-# mixed-preprocessor
+# Mixed Preprocessor

-An approach to apply mixed computations on preprocessor
+An approach to apply Mixed Computations on preprocessor